tzussman/kmodleak/README.md

 `kmodleak` is an eBPF tool for tracing Linux kernel module memory leaks.
 For full functionality, it requires loading and unloading the target module while it is running.
-Once the module is unloaded, `kmodleak` will terminate automatically, and display a summary of the leaks.
+It does NOT load or unload modules itself.
+Once the module is unloaded, `kmodleak` will automatically terminate and display a summary of any detected memory leaks.

 #### Credits